So You’re hear to find out more about how (or why) I go about purchasing seemingly dead-end stocks.

 This is pretty neat because it gives private investors the ability to hold gold, currencies, energies and more by proxy often with dividends thrown in for good measure.

-If you’d like to find out more about the strategy behind the portfolio then sign up for the free email course below in which I share more resources not found on the website including the complete Shares and Stock Markets value investing strategy in full.
+If you’d like to find out more about the strategy behind the portfolio then download the free value investing ebook and newsletter below in which I share more resources not found on the website including the complete Shares and Stock Markets value investing strategy in full.